DonnaYoung.org

 Homeschooling: How I Taught My Children About the Calendar

 My children learned about the days of the week and the months of the year by making calendars.
 We also took note of the day every morning.
-When it is Monday, tell them that today is Monday and yesterday was Sunday and tomorrow is Tuesday.
+On Monday, I told them that today is Monday and yesterday was Sunday and tomorrow is Tuesday.
 It may take a while before your child fully understands and remembers the days and what yesterday and tomorrow mean.
 Talking about it each day [briefly!] will help them a great deal.

-holly's feb 1997 calendarOnce they have a general understanding of what a month is and when they are old enough, have them create a calendar using a blank calendar template.
-The templates at donnyoung.org are linked on the right.
-Since this was my pre-windows-computer days with its fancy programs, I drew the templates myself.
-An older child could draw the template.
+holly's feb 1997 calendarOnce they have a general understanding of what a month is and when they are old enough (can count to , at least, 31), have them create a calendar using a blank calendar template or draw the template.
+The page anchors for the templates are linked at the bottom of this page.

 The calendar pictured here was made by my daughter [first grade].
 It features Sonic, Tails, Knuckles, and Sally.